-- Zoos and aquariums increasingly depend on technologies that streamline business processes and generate greater earned and contributed revenue.
-Simplifying business processes, including sharing data across the organization, reduces administrative time and provides greater visibility into visitor spending patterns.
+- Zoos and aquariums increasingly depend on technology to streamline business processes and generate greater revenue, both earned and contributed.
+Simplifying business processes—including sharing data across the organization—reduces administrative time and provides greater visibility into visitor spending patterns.

-- The total financial value of a patron relationship—combining both earned and contributed revenue—is recognized as an important indicator and driver, especially at organizations that don’t charge admission.
-Just because someone isn’t a donor doesn’t mean they aren’t a valuable supporter.
-Identifying patrons and analyzing purchasing trends requires storing information about every purchase in a single constituent record.
+- The total financial value of a constituent relationship—including both earned and contributed revenue—is increasingly recognized as an important indicator and driver.
+Organizations that don’t charge admission are doing groundbreaking work in this area.
+Overall, organizations of all kinds are realizing that someone who isn’t a donor may still be a valuable constituent who should be nurtured and cultivated.
+Identifying patron and analyzing purchasing trends requires storing information about every purchase in a single constituent record.

 - More zoos and aquariums are crafting membership levels and benefits to meet their community’s unique needs and interests.
 Surveys are an important source of data about which benefits members value the most, and what benefits would make nonmembers more likely to convert.
-But, effective decisions aren’t based on feedback alone; financial and participation data from ticketing, events, tours, experiences, camps, classes and rentals are part of the equation as well.
+But, effective decisions are not based on feedback alone; financial and attendance data from ticketing, events, tours, experiences, camps, classes and rentals are also important factors.

 Doubleknot is proud to have sponsored the Educators and Volunteer Management Soiree held at the Seattle Art Museum.
 Attendees registered for the event using Doubleknot’s system, and Joe Garappolo (Doubleknot’s cofounder) and I were scanning print-at-home tickets and selling walk-up tickets at the door.
 We definitely enjoyed spending with some of the 200+ attendees at this sold-out event.